Identify Shopify Store’s Conversion Killers – Part 1

 But unless you know specifically what the issues are, any other fix you apply is just a shot in the dark.

-If you’re feeling slightly uncomfortable reading this because you’ve fallen victim to all the misdirection that’s out there, it’s not your fault.
+If you’re feeling slightly uncomfortable reading this because you’ve fallen victim to all the misdirection that’s out there.
 But let today be the first day of doing things the right way…

 Visitor Intelligence Tool #1 – Google Analytics (Or Equivalent)